Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

 ## (8) Stateless web tier - scaling the web tier horizontally
+What's the state?
-State (for instance user session data) should be moved out of the web tier.
+State ((Example) - user session data) should be moved out of the web tier.

 A good practice is to store session data in persistent storage such as a relational database or NoSQL.

-Each web server in the cluster can access state data from databases, called 'stateless web tier'.
+Each web server in the cluster can access state data from databases, called 'stateless web tier'🙆‍♂️.

 #### Key Difference - Stateful vs Stateless server
 ```